-At the conclusion of an on-site evaluation, whenever practicable, the team will hold an exit interview with the school's director, manager, and any other staff the school's director wishes to have present.
-During this interview, the team will present its preliminary findings in relation to the school's compliance with accreditation standards.
+At the conclusion of an on-site evaluation, whenever practicable, the team may at its discretion hold an On-site Evaluation Summary Review meeting with the school's director, manager, and any other staff the school's director wishes to have present.
+During this meeting, the team will present a summary of its preliminary report in relation to the school's compliance with accreditation standards.

-J. The Team Summary Report
+J. The On-Site Evaluation Report

-- 1. The Team Summary Report is a factual report and summary of the on-site evaluation team's findings as to the school's compliance with accrediting standards.
-Each member of the on-site evaluation team contributes to the Team Summary Report for those phases of the on-site evaluation for which the member is responsible.
-The Team Summary Report represents the combined findings of the team. - 2.
-In all cases, the Team Summary Report specifies the date of the on-site evaluation, reason for the on-site evaluation, location of the school, programs offered by the school and the number of clock hours or credits in each program included within the scope of the school's accreditation, and any finding where the on-site evaluation team could not verify compliance with an accrediting standard. - 3.
-The on-site evaluation team provides a specific reference to the applicable standard and cites evidence that led to the on-site evaluation team's conclusion for any finding where the team could not verify compliance with an accrediting standard.
-The Team Summary Report may include additional findings, requests for information, and other inquiries.
+- 1. The On-Site Evaluation Report is a factual report and summary of the on-site evaluation team's findings as to the school's compliance with accrediting standards.
+Each member of the on-site evaluation team contributes to the On-Site Evaluation Report for those phases of the on-site evaluation for which the member is responsible.
+The On-Site Evaluation Report represents the combined findings of the team. - 2.
+In all cases, the On-Site Evaluation Report specifies the date of the on-site evaluation, reason for the on-site evaluation, location of the school, programs offered by the school and the number of clock hours or credits in each program included within the scope of the school's accreditation, and any finding where the on-site evaluation team could not verify compliance with an accrediting standard.

+3. The on-site evaluation team provides a specific reference to the applicable standard and cites evidence that led to the on-site evaluation team's conclusion for any finding where the team could not verify compliance with an accrediting standard.
+The On-Site Evaluation Report may include additional findings, recommendations for improvement, requests for information, and other inquiries.

-K. Response to the Team Summary Report
+K. Response to the On-Site Evaluation Report

-- 1. The Team Summary Report is sent to the school within a reasonable time frame after the on-site evaluation. - 2.
-The school has an opportunity to respond to the Team Summary Report and to submit any information and documentation that the school may wish to place before the Commission in order to demonstrate compliance with accreditation standards.
-The school is given at least 30 days from the date of the Team Summary Report to submit a response unless the Commission determines that a different time frame is warranted.
-If no response to the Team Summary Report is received from the school, the Team Summary Report is forwarded to the Commission without response. - 3.
+- 1. The On-Site Evaluation Report is sent to the school within a reasonable time frame after the onsite evaluation. - 2.
+The school has an opportunity to respond to the On-Site Evaluation Report and to submit any information and documentation that the school may wish to place before the Commission in order to demonstrate compliance with accreditation standards.
+The school is given at least 30 days from the date of the On-Site Evaluation Report to submit a response unless the Commission determines that a different time frame is warranted.
+If no response to the On-Site Evaluation Report is received from the school, the On-Site Evaluation Report is forwarded to the Commission without response. - 3.
 If a Team Leader participated on the on-site evaluation, then the school's response may be forwarded to the Team Leader for review and comment. - 4.
-The school is provided with a copy of the Team Leader's comments, if applicable, and is given a further opportunity to provide a response and additional comments or information for review by the Commission.
+The Commission provides the school with a copy of the Team Leader's comments, if applicable, and is given a further opportunity to provide a response and additional comments or information for review by the Commission.